caimantilla/godot-command-graph/readme.md

-Command graph plugin for Godot 4.1.
+Command graph plugin for Godot 4.2.dev6.
 Uses GraphEdit/GraphNode, with a basic implementation and way to add your own nodes.
 It's well-suited to RPGs.
-I won't work on documentation for now, as any editor nodes you make will probably be [incompatible with a future version of Godot 4.](https://github.com/godotengine/godot/pull/67152) Also, I'm busy actually making a game.
+I won't work on documentation for now as the version of Godot required is unstable, as is the plugin, and I'm busy making games.
+I'll add features as needed for my projects, or you can write an issue.

 Still, basic usage:
 Write your own class extending CommandDependencies,